 California is a community property state, meaning all assets that a couple acquired during the course of the marriage are usually divided equally between parties.
 Whether one person earns or receives more income or property, those assets are jointly owned.
 When a party attempts to hide some of those assets from their partner they are not holding up their part of the fiduciary responsibility.

-Assessing a property’s actual value as opposed to the perceived value is best done by an unbiased third party, to reduce the likelihood by one or the other undervaluing the property.
-This deliberate understatement of value can make it difficult for the court to accurately calculate the entirety of marital property.
-Understated value will also cause your spouse to then counter with a stated value that is well above the actual value.
+Assessing a property’s actual value as opposed to the perceived value is best done by an unbiased third party, to reduce the likelihood of one or the other undervaluing the property.
+This deliberate understatement of value can make it difficult for the court to accurately calculate the entirety of the marital property.
+The understated value will also cause your spouse to then counter with a stated value that is well above the actual value.
 Each side is going to want to represent the numbers in a way that benefits their case.

 The penalties for hiding assets can be significant when the attempt to do so is brought out into the open.
 If found hiding assets, the court may impose sanctions.
 Since your unethical actions forced a court procedure, you may also find yourself saddled with court costs, including your spouse’s legal fees.
-If the assets were found after the divorce was finalized, you can be subject to contempt of court and the judgment can be voided.
+If there was an order to turn over the specific asset by a specific time, but you claim that you couldn’t because it no longer existed, when you actually know where it is, you can be subject to contempt of court.
 Ultimately, when found out, your liability will be far greater than the value of the assets you attempted to hide.

 When you work with us as you go through your divorce, we will take a complete look at your assets, property, and income to make sure that everything is being reported in a fair way.
 We will also, through the process of discovery, look at what your spouse is reporting to ensure that everything seems to be in order.
 If we see inconsistencies we can bring in experts, such as forensic accountants to see what the numbers are telling us.